zalenix/portaldocs/portal-sdk/templates/portalfx-extensions-onboarding-aad.md

 The AAD Onboarding Website is located at [https://aadonboardingsite.cloudapp.net/RegisterApp](https://aadonboardingsite.cloudapp.net/RegisterApp).

 Follow the instructions on the website to register your app.
+The following screen images specify the options that should be chosen to register your extension with Azure Active Directory(AAD).

   ![alt-text](../media/portalfx-extensions-onboarding-aad/create-first-app.png "Agree to Requirements and Target Environment")

   ![alt-text](../media/portalfx-extensions-onboarding-aad/switch-mode.png "Switch modes")

   ![alt-text](../media/portalfx-extensions-onboarding-aad/app-info.png "Application Overview")

-**NOTE**: If you need MSA users without Azure accounts to authenticate, Select "Enable" for the  `MSA Passthrough` option on the following screen.
+authenticate, Select "Enable" for the  `MSA Passthrough` option on the following screen.

   ![alt-text](../media/portalfx-extensions-onboarding-aad/msa-auth.png "Authentication Screen")

+**NOTE**: If you need MSA users without Azure accounts to
   ![alt-text](../media/portalfx-extensions-onboarding-aad/credentials.png "Credentials Screen")

   ![alt-text](../media/portalfx-extensions-onboarding-aad/keys.png "Public Key Credentials")